theias/ias_package_shell/README.md

 For RedHat family systems, install the dependencies listed in ```ias-package-shell/RPM/specfile.spec```.

-For Debian faimly systems, install the dependencies listed in ```ias-package-shell/DEBIAN/control```.
+For Debian family systems, install the dependencies listed in ```ias-package-shell/DEBIAN/control```.

 ## Building a Package